by Brian McKay

 However, while active monitoring on your behalf is important, it’s always worth remembering that what you expect may be very different to what your customers expect.
 You may glance at an issue with your store through a lens of your own experience, based on your knowledge of the inner workings of the business - for example, you will note a long queue, but caveat this with the knowledge that you are short-staffed, so it’s understandable that things are a little slower than usual.
 Unfortunately, customers do not have this insider information; all they will see is a slow-moving queue, and their perception of your store will be worsened as a result.

-This discrepancy between your expectations of the store and your customers’ expectations can be significant.
+At the end of the day, the discrepancy between your expectations of the store and your customers’ expectations can be significant.
 Your analysis will always be important but, ultimately, what your customers think is what matters - a fact that is especially true at a time when all retail stores are facing the stiffest competition imaginable from the world of ecommerce.
 To help you close the perception gap, here are the three most important things that customers will expect from your store, and that you need to ensure are implemented at all times.

 #1 - Cleanliness